Grand Priory of America

 • Squire (SQ) – A young man or woman, older than 14 years of age but fewer than 18.
 A future Knight.
 At the age of 18, they will have the opportunity to petition to become a “Companion-at-Arms.”

 • Companion-At-Arms (CAA) - An applicant of at least 18 years of age.
 They are under a probation period of 6 months before moving to Sergeant.
 If the Prior accepts them, they receive their Certificate at the end of this period.
 If they are not accepted, their $65 is returned.
-During this first 6 months, they enter the Templar Academy of America - CAA Training.
+During this first 6 months, they enter the Knights Templar College - CAA Training.

 • Sergeant (SGT) – Sergeants are required to complete the Templar Academy of America Sergeants Training.
 After the initial 6-month probation period expires, all accepted members become eligible for promotion from CAA to Sergeant.
 A member will need to spend no less than 6 months as a Sergeant.

 • Staff Sergeant (SSGT)

 • Master Sergeant (MSG) – There is only one in the entire Order.
 The Master Sergeant assists the Sergeant Major within the Templar Training Academy of USA as assigned.

 • Sergeant Major (SGM) – There is only one within the order.
 The Sergeant Major is responsible for Duties within the Training Academy of USA as assigned.